Eaton Square School’s A+ fundraising

 Katie suffers from a severe skin condition and two spine conditions, causing her great pain and meaning she’s had major surgery.
-She bravely spoke at the gala in front of over 350 guests.
+She spoke stirringly at the gala in front of over 350 guests.

 The gala raised an incredible £100,000 for the hospital.
-Alongside other parents’ events, pupils held their own activities that they thought of themselves such as selling their own handmade bracelets and designing and selling pencil cases.
+Alongside other parents’ events, pupils held their own activities that they had thought of themselves, such as selling their own handmade bracelets and designing and selling pencil cases.

 The many benefits of fundraising

-The collective effort raised an amazing £204,719 in total – something that every person involved should be very proud of.
+The collective effort raised an amazing £204,719 in total, something to be proud of for every person involved.

-Deputy Head of the school, Emily Peck, says, ‘All of the pupils, staff and parents have benefited greatly from their association with Evelina London.
+Deputy Head of the school, Emily Peck, says, ‘All of the pupils, staff and parents have benefitted greatly from their association with Evelina London.
 It has been a real privilege.’

 Ellen, who has also done lots of amazing fundraising of her own, says how much their efforts mean to her: